highcharts-for-python/highcharts-maps/docs/api/_handling_defaults.rst

 doing so would introduce a massive problem: It would bloat data transferred on the wire *unnecessarily*.

-The way that `Highcharts Stock <https://www.highcharts.com/products/stock/>`__ handles defaults is an elegant compromise between explicitness and the practical reality of making your code readable.
+The way that `Highcharts Maps <https://www.highcharts.com/products/maps/>`__ handles defaults is an elegant compromise between explicitness and the practical reality of making your code readable.
 Why make a property explicit in a configuration string if you don't care about it?
 Purity is only valuable to a point.
-And with thousands of properties across the `Highcharts JS <https://www.highcharts.com/products/highcharts/>`__ and `Highcharts Stock <https://www.highcharts.com/products/stock/>`__ libraries, *nobody* wants to transmit or maintain thousands of property configurations if it can be avoided.
+And with thousands of properties across the `Highcharts JS <https://www.highcharts.com/products/highcharts/>`__ and `Highcharts Maps <https://www.highcharts.com/products/maps/>`__ libraries, *nobody* wants to transmit or maintain thousands of property configurations if it can be avoided.

 For that reason, the **Highcharts for Python** toolkit explicitly breaks Pythonic
-convention: when an object's property returns :obj:`None <python:None>`, that has the equivalent meaning of "Highcharts JS/Stock will apply the Highcharts default for this property".
+convention: when an object's property returns :obj:`None <python:None>`, that has the equivalent meaning of "Highcharts JS/Maps will apply the Highcharts default for this property".
 These properties will *not* be serialized, either to a JS literal, nor to a :class:`dict <python:dict>`, nor to JSON.
-This has the advantage of maintaining consistent behavior with `Highcharts JS <https://www.highcharts.com/products/highcharts/>`__ and `Highcharts Stock <https://www.highcharts.com/products/stock/>`__ while still providing an internally consistent logic to follow.
+This has the advantage of maintaining consistent behavior with `Highcharts JS <https://www.highcharts.com/products/highcharts/>`__ and `Highcharts Maps <https://www.highcharts.com/products/maps/>`__ while still providing an internally consistent logic to follow.

 .. note::